openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Step 1: Propose the Use Case to the Community
 =================================================

-Before contributing to a new event, it is important to propose the event to the community to get feedback on the event's design and use case.
+Before contributing a new event, it is important to propose the event to the community to get feedback on the event's design and use case.
 For instance, you could create a post in the Open edX Discuss Forum or create a new issue in the repository's issue tracker describing your use case for the new event.
 Here are some examples of community members who have taken this step:

 - `Add Extensibility Mechanism to IDV to Enable Integration of New IDV Vendor Persona`_
 - `Add Program Certificate events`_